About ITSI modules

 In ITSI, click Configure > Modules to view configuration information about the ITSI modules installed on your deployment.

-You can build your own modules in ITSI 2.4.0 and later.
 The Module Builder lets you work with a particular domain and one or more associated technologies, and then create modules based on solutions, such as a module that monitors popular software suites and incorporates multiple technologies.

 Build a module